mars0i/forage/README.md

 ---

-Because there are now multiple standard build tools for Clojure, note that this project uses Leiningen: To start a REPL in a terminal so that you can play with the code here, install [Leiningen](https://leiningen.org).
+There are now multiple standard build tools for Clojure.
+One way to use this project is to use Leiningen: To start a REPL in a terminal so that you can play with the code here, install [Leiningen](https://leiningen.org).
 Then *cd* into the forage directory and run *lein repl* (or use one of the scripts in src/scripts).
 Leiningen's project.clj file will download and install all